The parking permit shall correspond with the permit sign posted on the entrance to parking lots. The standard is one vehicle per parking stall.

-- All-Terrain Vehicle (ATV) & Utility Terrain Vehicle (UTV) Parking
+All-Terrain Vehicle (ATV) and Utility Terrain Vehicle (UTV) Parking

 ATVs and UTVs are only allowed to park in lots that correlate with the parking permit that is displayed on the vehicle.
 They are to park within regular vehicle parking stalls.

 ATVs or UTVs parked in motorcycle parking areas will receive citations and/or towed at the owner’s expense.